 Alternative Names: None, A disused slate quarry situated in the Tilberthwaite Valley, near Coniston, Hodge Close is one of many such slate workings in the Tilberthwaite area.
 The mine was worked from the 19th century to the early 1960s and is now a site much favoured by divers.

-Type of Dive: Quarry and cave
+Type of Dive: Hodge close is a famous quarry and cave dive.

-Suggested experience: Quarry-Dive Leaders The tunnels-cave diver
+Suggested experience: Quarry-Dive Leaders The tunnels-cave diver.

 Travel directions: Take the A593 (Ambleside to Coniston) and just under two miles north of Coniston is a narrow road on the right, signposted to Hodge Close.
 Follow this for about two miles until it opens out into a huge car park.
 Hodge Close quarry is on your right (look at the google map at the bottom of the page)